decentraland/documentation/content/contributor/content/snapshots.md

 When a new snapshot _replaces_ older ones (e.g. a weekly snapshot that combines a series of daily ones), its metadata indicates which prior files are replaced so clients don't need to download them.

-The full set of active entities can be discovered by combining all the available snapshots (more on this below), keeping the most recent version of each entity.
+The full set of active entities can be discovered by combining all the available snapshots (more on this below), keeping the most recent entity referenced by each [pointer]({{< relref "pointers" >}}) discovered along the way.

 You can experiment with snapshots using working code in the [practice]({{< relref "practice" >}}) section.